 This beautiful exhibit made up of 202 vintage lamps from the 1920s and ’30s is absolutely one of the most Instagrammable spots in LA!
 The best part about it is you can go day or night and the pictures will be incredible.
 The lights go on every day at dusk and turn off every day at dawn so they are on all night if you’re up for the no-people challenge.

 TIP: You don’t have to pay to see the exhibit but parking around the area is a bit congested and you will most likely have to pay for a meter.

-Easily one of my favorite parts of Los Angeles, when you walk through the Venice canals you don’t feel like you’re in Los Angeles at all.
+Easily one of my favorite locations of Los Angeles is Venice.
+When you walk through the Venice canals you don’t feel like you’re in Los Angeles at all.
 It’s so quiet and serene and the homes are so charming.
 Whenever I visit there are very few people around and it’s nice to get lost within the little streets and bridges.

 Along with that, Venice beach is one of the most famous beaches in America with its never-ending street performers.
 It attracts all kinds of people and is a great place to immerse yourself in the Los Angeles culture for a day.

-If you’re a Disney fan then you can’t miss a trip to the OG Disneyland when visiting LA.
-Yes, tickets may be expensive and lines may be long but the trip will be worth it because DUH it’s the happiest place on earth!
-I recommend going on a weekday during the school year if you can.
-I found the best time to go is the week after school starts, it may be peak prices, however, the lines are non-existent and you’ll be able to enjoy the rides at your leisure
+Ok technically, Disneyland is in Orange County but I couldn’t pass up the opportunity to add the happiest place on earth to my list.
+I highly recommend going on a weekday during the school year.
+I’ve found the best time to go is the week after school starts, it may be peak prices, however, the lines are non-existent and you’ll be able to enjoy the rides at your leisure.

 pin this post to save for later!